French ship Tonnerre (L9014): Construction and career

 In 2021, Tonnerre deployed to the Pacific accompanied by the frigate Surcouf, to conduct the joint La Perouse naval exercise with the four Quadrilateral Security Dialogue members participating.
 From 18 November to 2 December 2021, Tonnerre took part in Exercise Polaris 21 in the western Mediterranean Sea.
 In late 2022 she operated with the frigate Germinal in anti-piracy operations in the Gulf of Guinea.

+In October 2023 Tonnerre was deployed as a hospital ship to the Eastern Mediterranean during the Gaza war, joining the frigates Alsace and Surcouf which were also deployed to the region.

+In 2024, Tonnerre, accompanied by the frigate Guépratte, was tasked to undertake a prolonged deployment circumventing South America and also visiting North America.
+As part of her deployment, the ship was to embark 162 officer cadets and a French Army detachment including two Gazelle helicopters, two light (armoured) cavalry platoons, one section from the 2nd Marine Infantry Regiment as well as other elements including some 40 vehicles among them the VBMR Griffon.